surfinzap/typopo/.github/ISSUE_TEMPLATE/typography-bug.md

 ---
 name: Typography bug
-about: Use this report when you think Typopo is not fixing typos as you would expect.
+about: Use this report when you think Typopo is not fixing typos as you would. expect.
 title: ''
 labels: bug
 assignees: ''